 However, I certainly could not wait until the fall of 1989.
 Afterall I was convinced that Guido already worked on this project with his students.
 Therfore I told Jean-Marc G\'erard, who was at the MPI at that time, about my plans.
 Between 1984 and 1988 we have written 11 papers together and I was convinced that he was the right person for this grand project.
 Unfortunately Jean-Marc did not want to join me in this expedition.
 He basically told me that I was crazy to think about calculating NLO corrections to weak decays that were polluted by hadronic uncertainties.
 In principle I could also ask Bill Bardeen with whom I did my first NLO calculations for deep inelastic structure functions and photon structure functions ten years earlier \cite{Bardeen:1978yd,Bardeen:1978hg}.
-But we were seperated by the Atlantic and moreover I had some doubts that Bill would be interested in this project.
+But we were seperated by the Atlantic which, in contrast to now, was a real obstacle in a collaboration.
+Moreover, I had some doubts that Bill would be interested in this project.

 On my last day at MPI, the members of the MPI theory group were giving 5 min talks about their research, in the spirit of similar talks in the Theory Group at CERN.
 At this meeting I informed my MPI colleagues about my project and that I was looking for collaborators.
 There was no reaction.
 I left MPI rather frustrated.